MrBeast and Salesforce launch $1M Super Bowl puzzle challenge

 The core idea is elegantly simple, yet maddeningly tricky in execution.
 During their 30‑second Super Bowl spot, MrBeast walks through a vault‑like environment, flanked by layered security doors and red laser grids, while explaining that viewers must go online and complete a sequence of puzzles.
 Hidden inside the commercial and in a handful of complementary videos are clues that, when combined correctly, unlock a secret code.
 The first participant to send that code to MrBeast via Slack (Salesforce’s messaging platform) wins 1 million dollars.

 There is no multiple‑step submission; there’s only one winning code and one winner.
-The structure is semi‑nonlinear, meaning clues sometimes loop back on one another instead of marching in a straight line, and some answers may depend on noticing tiny visual or audio Easter eggs that casual viewers might overlook.
+The structure is semi-nonlinear, meaning that clues sometimes loop back on one another instead of following a straight line, and some answers may depend on noticing tiny visual or audio Easter eggs that casual viewers might miss.
 Salesforce has said the goal is to reward curiosity, attention to detail, and persistence, not brute‑force guessing.

 How the Challenge Actually Works